OleksiiYavdoshko/FurniTech-Solutions_Project/README.md

 * [Dashboard](#dashboard)

 ## Introduction
-This is an Excel and Power BI project of an **imaginary store** called **Office World**.
-Data set was provided on Skills Bootcamp from We Are Group.
-The project is to analyse and derive insights to answer crucial questions and help the store make data-driven decision.
+This is an Excel project of an **imaginary store** called **FurniTech Solutions**.
+Data set was provided on Youtube video description (name of the channel: Skillnator, name of the video: Create interactive excel dashboard in 5 simple steps.
+The project aims to provide insights into the sales performance of the company.
+By analysing data we seek to identify trends and gain a deeper understanding of the company's performance.

 ### Company background
-Office World, with over 60 years of experience, is a well-established retailer specializing in office supplies and technology products.
-The company is committed to offering quality products and excellent customer service.
+FurniTech Solutions operates in the retail industry, specializing in online sales of furniture, office supplies and technology.

 ### Current position
-Office World seeks to enhance its marketing efforts by gaining a deeper understanding of product popularity, profitability, and customer preferences.
-The company aims to leverage this insight to expand its customer base and improve customer satisfaction.
+Despite strong sales performance, FurniTech Solutions faces challenges in analyzing sales data efficiently and deriving actionable insights.

 ### Company objectives
-Office World's primary objectives include identifying in-demand products, maximizing profitability, and reaching new customers through targeted marketing strategies.
+The primary objectives include optimizing inventory management, identifying top-performing products, and enhancing overall sales performance.

 ## Executive summary